 Join the Waitlist

-Ten year-one student and ten year-two student scholarships are available through the generosity of The Toro Company and The Toro Foundation.
+Twenty student scholarships were awarded in 2021 through the generosity of The Toro Company and the Toro Foundation.

-To celebrate the 10th year of providing scholarships for NRPA Directors School, the Edroy Jenkins Scholarship Board is pleased to provide ten Year 2 Scholarships in 2021.
+For its 10th year of providing scholarships for NRPA Directors School, the Edroy Jenkins Scholarship Board was pleased to provide one Year 2 Scholarship in 2021.

 John C. Potts Scholarships